opensensors.io logo

 In the digital era, facility and corporate real estate teams are increasingly challenged with cutting building costs, improve operational efficiencies using technology and increase occupancy rates.

-increasing workspace utilisation.
+Using desk or meeting room sensors is one way of increasing workspace utilisation.
 We’ve seen a trend amongst our customers to reach between 10% to 20% utilisation rates as the difference in cost savings can be between thousands of pounds to hundreds of thousands of pounds.

 2. Reduce manual survey costs